Author Lauren Schwartz | Friedrich Ebert Stiftung | Published 21 April 2020

-Lauren Schwartz from the Friedrich Ebert Stiftung considers what US foreign policy might look like under a Democrat president – after Trump, and after coronavirus.
+Lauren Schwartz considers what US foreign policy might look like under a Democrat president – after Trump, and after coronavirus.
 The paper canvasses “30 years of ambivalent foreign policy” – from 1989 through to 2020, and a Trump administration prepared to signal its willingness and ability to adopt a more competitive approach towards its rivals, militarily, economically and diplomatically.

 Some of the ideas covered in the paper are: